BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 - Split — one authority input, many authority outputs
 - Combined — many in, one out
 - Passed to a new owner
-- Ended — spend it without creating a new one, and minting stops for good
+- Ended — spend it without creating a replacement; that authority is destroyed.
+Minting for the token as a whole ends only when its last authority is spent this way

 Spending an authority adds nothing to token balance.